ALLEPPEY TOURISM | PLACES TO VISIT & BACKWATERS IN ALAPPUZHA

 Peak Season: August & December to January & May to June

-At a distance of 152 km from Trivandrum and 63 km from Kochi, Alappuzha is a magnificent destination in Kerala with mix of Backwaters and Beach.
-Alappuzha also known as Alleppey is situated on the shores of Arabian Sea close to the banks of Vembanad Lake.
+At a distance of 152 km from Trivandrum and 63 km from Kochi, Alappuzha is a magnificent destination in Kerala with a mix of Backwaters and Beach.
+Alappuzha, also known as Alleppey, is situated on the shores of the Arabian Sea close to the banks of Vembanad Lake.
 It is the administrative headquarters of the Alappuzha district and the 6th largest city in Kerala.
 This is also one of the popular attraction not to miss in your honeymoon tour and also one of the best Kerala tourist places.

 Along with Kumarakom, Alappuzha is among the most famous destination of Backwaters in Kerala.
 A houseboat cruise in these backwaters is a delightful experience.
 It connects Kumarakom and Cochin to the North and Kollam to the South.
 The never-ending panorama of lush green paddy fields, towering coconut trees, shimmering water, and long canals around Alappuzha make it a delightful destination to visit as part of kerala tour packages.
-Alappuzha - Kumarakom, Alleppey - Kottayam, Alleppey - Pathiramanal Island, and Alleppey - Kumarakom Bird Sanctuary are the some popular Alleppey Houseboat places.
+Alappuzha - Kumarakom, Alleppey - Kottayam, Alleppey - Pathiramanal Island, and Alleppey - Kumarakom Bird Sanctuary are some popular Alleppey Houseboat places.

 Popularly known as the 'Venice of the East', Alleppey was founded by the Diwan of Travancore, Raja Keshawadasan in 1762.
 In the past, Alappuzha port was amongst the busiest trade centers and traded with the Persian Gulf regions and even Europe.
 It is considered to be the oldest planned city in this region and the lighthouse built on the coast of the city is the first of its kind.